This Tutorial Explains The Requirements, Salary, And Experience Needed For Video Game Tester Job:

 #3) Develop Game Testing Skills

 Game development companies look for prospects to be both skillful and passionate about playing video games.
-You should get to know all the gaming terminologies by reading blogs and even start your own gaming blog.
+You should get to know all the gaming terminologies by reading blogs and even starting your own gaming blog.

 Companies prefer well-rounded candidates who have diverse relevant skills.
 You should get as much knowledge as possible about games.